jpgill86/neurotic/docs/overview.rst

     another dataset:
         # etc

-Open your YAML metadata file in **neurotic** and choose a dataset.
+Open your metadata file in **neurotic** and choose a dataset.
 If the data and video files aren't already on your local computer, the app can download them for you, even from a password-protected server.
 Finally, click launch and the app will use a standard viewer layout to display your data to you using ephyviewer_.

 |Example screenshot|